thimc/palette/README.md

 Simple color extractor CLI tool that either reads from standard input, or from a file passed as an argument and dumps the colors in hexadecimal values.

-The colors are sorted by their occurence in the image and printed out to the console with a `#RRGGBB` format.
+The colors are sorted by their occurrence and printed out to the console with a `#RRGGBB` format.

 ## Example usage